How to create an Android email signature

-However, every single one is pretty poor when it comes to business communications.
+Every one of those default Android email signature messages is poor in business communications.
 An Android email signature needs to make you look professional, improve interpersonal relationships, and reflect positively on your brand.
-None of the aforementioned examples do that.
+None of the earlier examples do that.

-With Android devices, you can actually use two mail apps.
-There is the general Email app* that can be used for most mail services and a specific Gmail one.
+With Android devices, you can use two mail apps.
+There is the general Email app* that can be used for most mail services and a specific one for Gmail.

 Create an Android email signature

-Go to the main Menu and Click Settings.
+2. Go to the main Menu and click Settings.

 However, if you want to use an HTML email signature on your Android device, things get more complicated.